 Clare's Law - Victim’s right to ask

 Under the domestic violence disclosure scheme an individual can ask the police to check whether a new or existing partner has a violent past.
 This is the ‘right to ask’.
+Under the Domestic Abuse Act 2021 this scheme will be brought into legislation.
 For more information visit the Devon & Cornwall Police website.
 To make a request contact the police on telephone 101.

 Agency’s right to know